wrroberts/wrroberts.github.io/index.md

 {% include button.html label="On Google Scholar" link=site.author.scholar icon="fa-graduation-cap" %}

-Pendergrass A, **Roberts W.R.**, Ruck E.C., Lewis J.A., Alverson A.J.
-2020.
-The genome of a nonphotosynthetic diatom provides insights into the metabolic shift to heterotrophy and constraints on the loss of photosynthesis.
-(Preprint) _bioRxiv_. [[doi]](https://doi.org/10.1101/2020.05.28.115543)
+Onyshchenko A, **Roberts W.R.**, Ruck E.C., Lewis J.A., Alverson A.J.
+2021.
+The genome of a nonphotosynthetic diatom provides insights into the metabolic shift to heterotrophy and constraints on the loss of photosynthesis. _New Phytologist_ In press. [[doi]](https://doi.org/10.1111/nph.17673)

 Gargas C.B., **Roberts W.R.**, Alverson A.J.
 2020.
 Genome sequences of bacteria associated with the diatom _Cyclotella cryptica_ strain CCMP332. _Microbiology Resource Announcements_ 9:e01030-20. [[doi]](https://doi.org/10.1128/MRA.01030-20)[[pdf]](/pdfs/Gargas_et_al-2020-MRA.pdf?raw=true)